Runalyze/docs/faq.rst

 ************************************
 RUNALYZE is more than just a logbook to track all your activities.
 In addition to well known basic features RUNALYZE offers you statistics like VDOT and prognoses for your upcoming races.
-We are using some formulas derived by `Jack Daniel's famous Running Formula* <http://amzn.to/1GnAv43>`_ to estimate your current shape based on the ratio of heart rate and pace.
+We are using some formulas derived by `Jack Daniels' famous Running Formula* <http://amzn.to/1GnAv43>`_ to estimate your current shape based on the ratio of heart rate and pace.
 Still, these estimates must be handled with great caution.
 Don't rely on them and listen to your body.

 ----